EnterpriseDB/repmgr/README.md

 * standby promote

-  * Promotes a standby to a master if the current master has failed.
-It requires a valid `repmgr.conf` file for the standby, either specified with `-f/--config-file` or located in the current working directory;
-    no additional arguments are required.
+    Promotes a standby to a master if the current master has failed.
+This command requires a valid `repmgr.conf` file for the standby, either specified explicitly  with `-f/--config-file` or located in the current working directory; no additional arguments are required.

     If the standby promotion succeeds, the server will not need to be restarted.
 However any other standbys will need to follow the new server,